IBM-Cloud/multiple-deployment-options/DEPLOY_MANUALLY.md

 ### Test the Kubernetes service

-Retrieve the public IP address of your Kubernetes cluster.
-If you are using the free plan of the Kubernetes cluster in Bluemix, your node name is its public IP address:
+Retrieve the public IP address for your Kubernetes workers:

    ```
-   kubectl get nodes
+   bx cs workers fibonacci-cluster
    ```

 To compute the Fibonacci number after *n* iterations use the API such as: